inaimathi/experimentalisp/README.md

 - still need to write everything

+## Various Notes

+- We need some kind of port abstraction.
+In three flavours: `in`, `out` and `in/out`.
+That'll let us deal with a whole bunch of stuff inside the language, including files, sockets, and standard in/out.
+- We should probably separate `fexpr`s into two stages; the expansion and the evaluation of the expansion.
+If done properly, we can then provide `expand` in the guest language for a pretty cheap macroexpander.
+- `the-env`; returns the current environment as an expression
+- That environment must have the operations `bind`, `bound?` and `lookup` implemented.
+	- `lookup` must take an environment and a symbol, and return the value to which said symbol is bound in the given environment.
+	- `bound?` must take an environment and a symbol, and return `true` if that symbol is bound in that environment
+	- `bind` must take an environment and a symbol, and return a new environment in which that symbol is bound.
+It should not mutate the existing environment.

 ## How to use it

 Don't.

 Not yet, at any rate, I've barely got the reader written.
 If you absolutely _must_:

 1. Clone this repo